-To combine Delauney triangulation with cutting surface, one proceeds as follows.
+To combine Delaunay triangulation with cutting surface, one proceeds as follows.
 First one chooses a grid of points in the space of scaling dimensions and computes the allowedness of each point, which means using the cutting surface algorithm to rule out (or find allowed) OPE coefficients inside the bounding box (at fixed scaling dimensions).
 Then one uses the Delaunay triangulation to refine the grid in the space of scaling dimensions.
 This combined algorithm is suitable for 2 or 3 scaling dimensions, and a few OPE coefficients.\footnote{In Ref. \cite{Chester:2022hzt}, it was used to scan 7 ratios of OPE coefficients.
-As the number of OPE coefficients get higher, in general one has to set a smaller bounding box; otherwise the heuristics for the QCQP might fail.} It is implemented in both \tmtt{hyperion} and \tmtt{simpleboot} frameworks.
+As the number of OPE coefficients grows, one generally has to set a smaller bounding box; otherwise the heuristics for the QCQP might fail.} It is implemented in both \tmtt{hyperion} and \tmtt{simpleboot} frameworks.